stashyman/MusicShare/README.md

 Problems to be addressed
 =====================

 1: Need to add the borrowed songs attibutes (time, plays).
-I just added accepting/denying requests.
-Accepting a request removes a song from a user's playable library and adds it to the requester's playable library.
-Working on taking back a song next.
-Rory - Do you remember what Phillipa said about taking back a song?
-Can we take back a song from someone that we borrowed it to without them being logged into the system??

 2: playlist (add songs from owned library to playlists, also check if borrowed and don't allow to play if so)